Bellingham Technical College | Field Guide 2022

 and training.
 Whether students are 16 or 60, just out of high school or working adults,

-people throughout our region.
+mobility for people throughout our region.

 Key Facts